✂️ Segmentation¶

 -

-This paper proposes SemLayer, a generative-model-based pipeline that recovers semantically structured, layered representations from flattened vector icons.
-The approach reframes segmentation as a colorization task via a diffusion model, follows with semantic amodal completion of occluded regions, and applies integer linear programming (ILP) to determine layer ordering, achieving segmentation gains of +5.0 mIoU and +16.7 PQ.
+SemLayer is proposed as a generative model-based pipeline to restore semantic layered structures from flattened vector icons.
+The method redefines segmentation as a coloring task via a diffusion model, performs semantic completion of occluded regions, and determines layer order using Integer Linear Programming (ILP), achieving improvements of +5.0 in mIoU and +16.7 in PQ.

 - SouPLe: Enhancing Audio-Visual Localization and Segmentation with Learnable Prompt Contexts